hpc/pavilion2/docs/tests/conditionals.rst

 .. code:: yaml

     basic_regex_test:
+        # In this example we see keys accepting regex patterns.
         only_if:
+            # This test will run if the user is a lowercase [a-z] word.
             "{{user}}": ['^[a-z]+$']
+            # This test will only run if the 'sys_os' is linux.
+            # Pavilion anchors the values so linux will only match linux.
             "{{sys_os}}": ['linux']
         run:
             cmds:
                 ...

-    In this example the value following the key 'user' is a regex pattern matching a lowercase string containing 1 or more letters a through z.
-    The 'linux' value is also valid regex, however pavilion resolves this regex patter to '^linux$` so that the value must fully match it's given key.
-This means 'linux' will only match to 'linux' and not have partial matches to something like; 'rhelinux'